Sorry, you need to enable JavaScript to visit this website.

 • If concomitant use with a strong or moderate CYP3A inhibitor cannot be avoided, reduce the dose of PEMAZYRE

-• The recommended dosage of PEMAZYRE for patients with severe hepatic impairment (total bilirubin >3x upper limit normal [ULN] with any AST) is 9 mg with the schedule (intermittent or continuous) designated for the indication
+The recommended dosage of PEMAZYRE for patients with severe hepatic impairment (total bilirubin > 3 × upper limit of normal [ULN] with any AST) is 9 mg with the schedule designated for MLNs

 PEMAZYRE® is indicated for the treatment of adults with relapsed or refractory myeloid/lymphoid neoplasms (MLNs) with fibroblast growth factor receptor 1 (FGFR1) rearrangement.